The Reinvention Convention:

 A provocative series of discussions around aging

-Co-presented by four well-known community organizations
+Co-founded by three well-known community organizations

 Most people are aware that Sarasota County occupies a unique place among communities in the United States and around the world because of its demographics.
 However, while there is a large number of part and full-time residents over the age of 65 further uniquely the population is evenly split in thirds with one-third under the age of 35, one-third between 35-64, and that famous 65+ cohort.
 Because of that, the county is at the epicenter of a broad range of compelling age-related issues – all meaningful – that require care, attention and focus.
 It also is wonderfully age-balanced, with the human life cycle in community form.